 A Low Tail-set Spoils The Outline of the Pomeranian Dog?

-Pom tails should lat flat, not be curled, nor should fall to one side.
-Pom dogs who have a curly tail or even kinked are a fault.
+A kinked or curly tail is a breed fault.
 A low tail set spoils the outline of the show Pomeranian.
-A Pomeranian is supposed to be ball-shaped and the correct tail helps to give the illusion of a ball-shaped dog.
+A Pomeranian is supposed to be ball-shaped, and the correct tail helps to give the illusion of a ball-shaped dog.

-If the tail is set low, the bone will press into the palm and the root can be seen to protrude outward and upwards instead of disappearing into a flat plume up the back.
+If the dog’s tail is set low, the bone will press into the palm, and the root can be seen to protrude outward and upwards instead of disappearing into a flat plume up the back.

-Often, Pom puppies may damage their tail during rough play with other Pom pups.
-You must be careful not to allow any rough play with your Pomeranian puppy.
+Pom puppies may often damage their tail during rough play with other pups.
+You must be careful not to allow rough play with your Pomeranian puppy.

 What Causes a Pomeranian Dog’s Tail to Curl?

-The shape of the vertebrae plays a major role in lots of visible aspects of your Pomeranian tail.
+The shape of the vertebrae plays a major role in many visible aspects of your Pomeranian tail.
 For Poms, the curl in their tails is caused by hemivertebrae.

 The hemivertebrae condition or wedge-shaped vertebrae is a common trait in Pomeranians.
 This is a genetic or congenital condition in which the vertebrae in your dog’s tail are fused together in a curl or a wedge shape.

-Did you know: A dog’s tail is a flexible continuation of a dog’s spine and is made up of many small bones.
-This contributes to the tail’s shape of the individual dog.
+Did you know that a dog’s tail is a flexible continuation of a dog’s spine and comprises many small bones?
+This contributes to the tail shape of the individual dog.
 It has 6 to 23 vertebrae that get smaller and smaller as you get closer to the tip of its tail.

 When Do Pomeranian Puppies’ Tails Start To Curl Over Their Back?

-The Pomeranian puppies' tails stay straight at birth.
-As the puppy grows up, the tail develops and curls over the dog's back.
-You can see Pom puppies’ tails start to curl up over the back at 3 to 4 weeks after birth.
+The Pomeranian puppies‘ tails stay straight at birth.
+As the puppy grows, the tail develops and curls over the dog’s back.
+Pom puppies’ tails curl up over the back 3 to 4 weeks after birth.

-As time passes the tail’s curl will be much more visible.
-In 5 to 6 weeks, the tail should be sitting nicely over the pup's back.
+As time passes, the tail’s curl will be much more visible.
+In 5 to 6 weeks, the tail should sit nicely over the pup’s back.

-If your Pom puppy's tail isn't curled up over the back at 7 months, take it to a vet for a thorough check-up.
+If your Pom puppy’s tail isn’t curled up over the back at seven months, take it to a vet for a thorough check-up.

 What Is The Purpose of a Pomeranian Tail?

-When determining how your Pomeranian dog is feeling, pay attention to the height of its tail.
-If it is held high then the dog is excited and alert, while a tail tucked close to the body might show fear and anxiety.
-If your Pomeranian's tail is down, there may be a few reasons why.
+When determining how your Pomeranian dog feels, pay attention to the height of its tail.
+If held high, the dog is excited and alert, while a tail tucked close to the body might show fear and anxiety.
+There may be a few reasons if your Pomeranian’s tail is down.

 - They are uncomfortable or frightened.